Skip navigation

 • regenerative farming practices are encouraged through promoting outlets that advise on and distribute these products locally

-• support is given to small farmers and local gardeners through community supported agriculture projects, farmers markets and initiatives like the Newcastle Urban Tucker Stall where urban growers can sell their excess
+• support is given to small farmers and local gardeners through community-supported agriculture projects, farmers markets and initiatives like the Newcastle Urban Tucker Stall where urban growers can sell their excess produce.

-While it is unlikely that residents could produce enough food within the Local Government Area for the needs of the population, there are opportunities to boost urban food production whilst educating the community about the time, energy and resources that it requires to grow food, and about the importance of fresh food and healthy soils.
+While it is unlikely that residents could produce enough food within the Local Government Area for the needs of the population, there are opportunities to boost urban food production.
+This can be done whilst educating the community about the time, energy and resources that it requires to grow food, and about the importance of fresh food and healthy soils.

 The Newcastle Greens will work with Council and the community to: